skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

     #. **Refactor This** (`<ctrl+alt+shift>-T`) and select **Inline**.
     #.
 Accept the default, which is to "Inline all and remove the method".

-    All the code from `generatePrimes` should now be part of the `inline` method, and the `generatePrimes` method shoul be gone.
+    All the code from `generatePrimes` should now be part of the `invoke` method, and the `generatePrimes` method should be gone.

     n. *Refactor This* to rename `invoke` to `generatePrimes`.
     #.
 Run the test to make sure everything is still working.